 The temporary exhibition spaces upstairs and downstairs both cover the same subject, but have different artifacts, so make sure to check out both when visiting.
 The exhibits change twice each year, with new exhibitions beginning in March, and holiday exhibits beginning in November.

-In addition to the main museum, the Cumberland County Historical Society also operates a gift shop and children’s interactive area, known as the G.B.
-Stuart History Workshop, just around the corner.
-The gift shop carries a variety of local crafts and related books, and makes a great stop for anyone looking for a unique gift.
+In addition to the main museum, the Cumberland County Historical Society also operates a gift shop and children’s interactive area, known as the History on Hight, just around the corner.
+The gift shop carries a variety of local crafts and related books and makes a great stop for anyone looking for a unique gift.

 Cumberland County Historical Society Museum